Whimsy Stick

 Commonly Asked Questions

-How to Tire Out a High Energy Dog — FAQ
+How to Tire Out a High Energy Dog: FAQ

-Why doesn’t walking tire out my high-energy dog?+
+Why doesn’t walking tire out my high-energy dog?

 The fastest method is 5 to 10 minutes of structured high-intensity chase play with a flirt pole.
 The sprint-and-cut movement pattern is interval exercise that produces more physical fatigue than 45 minutes of walking, and the mental tracking demand adds cognitive fatigue on top.
 Structure the session with a wait before every release and a drop-it after every catch.
-End deliberately with an all-done cue and a settle cue — the ending is what converts the fatigue into the settled behavioral state owners are actually trying to reach.
+End deliberately with an all-done cue and a settle cue.
+The ending is what converts the fatigue into the settled behavioral state owners are actually trying to reach.

-True hyperactivity in dogs is a medical condition characterized by inability to settle even after adequate exercise, abnormally high resting heart rate, and hyperreactivity to stimuli — relatively rare and requires veterinary evaluation.
-For the common high-drive presentation, learning how to tire out a high energy dog through structured drive play produces measurable behavioral change within two to three weeks.
+True hyperactivity in dogs is a medical condition characterized by inability to settle even after adequate exercise and abnormally high resting heart rate.
+It’s relatively rare and requires veterinary evaluation.
 What most owners call a “hyperactive dog” is actually a high-drive dog whose prey or work drive is chronically understimulated.
 These dogs look hyperactive because they’re always activating off the environment, but the underlying issue is unmet drive, not a neurological disorder.
 The treatment is completely different: high-drive behavior responds well to structured drive-resolved play, no medication required.

 Stop adding volume.
 Change the type.

-The dog that couldn’t be
+The dog that couldn’t be tired out just needed intensity, not more miles.

 0